 Woo!
 It’s been a long two weeks for me, but my classroom is finally about done.
 My bulletin boards don’t have any content, but that’s the least of my worries.
 It’s good enough for me at this point.

-I got over my fear of my Silhouette Cameo and started cutting out vinyl for my classroom this year… I bought it before school started last year, but was clueless on how to even begin, so in the box it sat.
-One of my 6th grade teammates this year taught me how to use the Cameo, and now I’m good to go.
+I got over my fear of my Silhouette Cameo and started cutting out vinyl for my classroom this year.
+Before school started last year, I bought it but was clueless on how even to begin, so in the box it sat.
+This year, one of my 6th grade teammates taught me how to use the Cameo, and now I’m good to go.

 Directly above my door is my Green Bay wall.